 Great Ocean Road Sign to Lorne Drive: 13 kilometres // 15 minutes

-The small town of Lorne has long been a favourite of Great Ocean Road tours from Melbourne.
+The small town of Lorne has long been a favourite stop on Great Ocean Road tours from Melbourne.
 Lorne is best known for its picturesque sandy beach and relaxing but social atmosphere.

 Things to Do in Lorne:

-- Stroll Lorne Pier: Located on the edge of town, the Lorne pier is a popular fishing spot.
+• Stroll along Lorne Pier: Located on the edge of town, the Lorne Pier is a popular fishing spot.
 Plus, sometimes migrating whales can be spotted from its vantage point on a Great Ocean Road tour from Melbourne.

-- Wine and Dine: Bottle of Milk is famous for their awesome selection of burgers and brunch items (veggie options available too!).
+• Wine and Dine: The Bottle of Milk is famous for their awesome selection of burgers and brunch items (veggie options available too!).

 Where to Stay in Lorne: